Beta Israel: Kefu-qän, the "Bad Days"

 "Alas!
 Over the past three years, the beautiful country of Dembiya has become a complete wasteland where only a few inhabitants can be found here and there.
 Crops and cattle crops, which once flourished across the country, can no longer be found here; hyenas, leopards and lions are in fact the only inhabitants of the land that stretches between Parka and Dingle.”

 Aftermath

-During this period, the congregation could not longer maintain a large religious system, such as Kosher food and drink or Shabbat observance, much less sacrifice and survival dictated their path.
-In this period, the missionaries expanded their mission bringing in more missionaries from Europe, and offering commodities, such as hospitals, education, food.
-Many resisted, but those who joined were regarded as the "Falash Mura".
-Therefore, led to some members of the congregation becoming Christians.
+During this period, the congregation could not maintain all religious practices, such as Kosher food and drink or Shabbat observance, much less sacrifice and survival dictated their path.
+Also, the number of missionaries from Europe increased; they offered services, such as hospitals, education, food.
+Many people resisted, but those who joined were regarded as the "Falash Mura".
+This led to some members of the congregation becoming Christians.
 However, Mikael Aragawi points out that these converts were not true Christians and did not know Christianity at all.
 Some members of the community returned to their communities after the famine, and after a brief period of isolation and purification became part of it again.
-However, those who left and did not revert, were placed under excommunication, and often were confined closely outside of the communities.
-Intermarriage with their future descendants and non-Jews was significantly low, which numbered at 0.3%.
+However, those who left and did not revert, were excommunicated, and often were confined closely outside of the communities.
+Intermarriage between their future descendants and non-Jews was low, at 0.3%.